 At Cornerstone learning takes place in an environment that reflects our love for God.
 Students acquire knowledge and skills with staff who love them because of their love for God.
-As students and teachers walk through the curriculum together we are be to give our most valuable gift – shaping the heart.
+As students and teachers walk through the curriculum together we are able to give our most valuable gift – shaping the heart.
 It is through the heart that Godly “moral and ethical integrity” (Melbourne Declaration, 2008) is formed.

 We believe the learning environment should reflect the character of Christ and Christian values.
 Just as the world around us is both dynamic, exciting, flexible and inspirational it is also bounded by routine and predictability giving us a sense of safety and security.
 It is necessary to have both elements so that learning will be engaging and motivating, new and challenging whilst consolidating our skills and understanding.
 Gardiner’s theory of Multiple Intelligences encourages variety in our learning environment and diverse learning experiences to support different styles of learning.